Info-443-Spring-2023/project-2-material-ui/README.md

 **Who created the software, and who currently "maintains" it?** (Was it developed by a large company or an independent developer?
 Who seems to be in charge of approving changes to its code/architecture?)

+Moment.js was created in 2011 in the moment team.
+The project is currently a legacy project in maintenance mode; therefore, in the team's words, "it is not dead, but it is indeed done".